Linus4/csgo_config_plugins/README.md

 `/addons/sourcemod/plugins/disabled` to the parent directory.
 1. Install [Practice Mode](https://github.com/splewis/csgo-practice-mode).
 1. Start the CSGO-server.
-1. Download this repository as a ZIP archive and extract it into the `/csgo` directory of your CSGO-server or clone this repository.
+1. Download a release from the [releases](https://github.com/Linus4/csgo_config_plugins/releases) page and extract it in your `csgo/` directory.
 1. Fill in the fields marked with `FIXME` in `server.cfg`.
 1. Restart CSGO-server.